sreeram-venkitesh/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-Yes, if the feature is disabled after being used, the existing additionalPrinterColumns with JSONPaths would work as expected.
+Yes, if the feature is disabled after being used, the existing additionalPrinterColumns with JSONPath would work as expected.
 Existing resources with CEL expressions in their additionalPrinterColumn definition would be ignored and those columns will not be printed if the feature is disabled.

 ###### What happens if we reenable the feature if it was previously rolled back?